Maxuvious/esp_steno/README.md

 ## Notes

+- Do **not** use `rustup target add xtensa-esp32-none-elf`—`espup` handles the toolchain and targets automatically.
 - All Rust and cargo tools are per-user; no admin required.
 - Using nightly is project-specific and does not affect other projects or the system default toolchain.
 - For more, see: https://esp-rs.github.io/book/
+- To add a GUI to the host frontend in the future, enable the `winit` dependency and update `host.rs`.